brianferguson/RunCommand.dll/README.md

 -

 ####Example 1:
-Click on each command and watch the output will appear in the "output" meter (if any output is expected).
+Click on each command and the output will appear in the "output" meter (if any output is expected).

 ```ini
 [Rainmeter]